kimmeyh/spamfilter/0dev_prompts.md

 Next:
 @workspace use 'memory-bank/*' to understand the workspace

-can you help rename rulesregex.yaml back to rules.yaml and rules_safe_sendersregex.yaml back to rules_safe_senders.yaml, updating code and files as needed

 Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.